DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 * port 80 and 443 are pusblished for http and https
 * MY_DOMAIN variable is passed in to the container so that it can be used in `Caddyfile`
-* the `Caddyfile` is read-only bind-mounted from the docker host
+* the `Caddyfile` is bind-mounted from the docker host
 * directories `data` and `config` are bind mounted so that their content persists
 * the same network is joined as for all other containers